Z7Gao/z7gao.github.io/_pages/about.md

   - /about.html
 ---

-News
----
-* 2024/05: I received ISBI 2024 student travel grant.
-I'll be in Greece at May 26 to May 31 and present some oral papers.
-Feel free to reach out!

 欢迎您来！Welcome!
 I am currently a first year M.S. student in the [Department of Biomedical Engineering](http://bme.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/index.htm), supervised by [Prof. Shaohua Kevin Zhou](http://bme.ustc.edu.cn/2021/1115/c28129a532912/page.htm).
 I am proud to be a member of [MIRACLE Lab 奇迹实验室](https://miracle.ustc.edu.cn/main.htm).